dnalneh/iota-feedback/README.md

     2.2.
 Setting up the DB

     - Visual Studio and LOCALDB (explore it via: Server Object explorer -> SQL-Server -> (localdb)...):
+        - open "Feedback-Server.sln"
-        - open the Package-Manager-Console -> Run "Update-Database" to generate the database "feedbackserver" with its tables
+        - open the Package-Manager-Console -> Run "Update-Database" to generate the database "feedbackserver" with its tables (BTW: if you get an error like "The term 'Update-Database' is not recognized as the name of a cmdlet..." take a look at https://stackoverflow.com/questions/9674983/the-term-update-database-is-not-recognized-as-the-name-of-a-cmdlet)

     - Visual Studio Code:
         - Generate a new MSSQL database (eg. on Azure) and adjust the "DBConnectionString" in your newly created "appsettings.Development.json" to point to the database
-        - go to folder "Feedback-Server" and run "dotnet ef database update" in that folder
+        - go to subfolder "Feedback-Server" and run "dotnet ef database update" in that folder

     2.3.
-In Visual Studio open the Package-Manager-Console -> Run "Update-Database" to generate the database with its tables

-    2.4.
 For authentication and authorization you'll need some settings of your auth0 account, please adjust the following part in your newly created appsettings.Development.json:

     ```
     "Auth0": {